 General Admission: for all Scone Time events, include morning tea of scones with tea or freshly brewed Noosa black coffee | $8 Sponsorship $25 or Sponsorship $50: sponsoring a Scone Time provides an opportunity to contribute to the ongoing subsidisation of morning tea for seniors at a reasonable price.
 Contributions from sponsors will be acknowledged.

 To be involved with sponsorship contributions, please choose your preferred area and follow the relevant ticket booking links.

-At only $8 per person, bookmark your preferred date(s) and make sure to get tickets for mum, dad, pop, nan and golden-ager neighbour and come along to enjoy a scrumptious morning tea of freshly baked homemade scones, embellished with dollops of fresh cream and yummy jam!
+At only $8 per person, bookmark your preferred date(s) and make sure to get tickets for mum, dad, pop, nan and all the neighbours too, to come along for a delicious morning tea of freshly baked homemade scones, embellished with dollops of fresh cream and yummy jam!

 All images courtesy of Sconetime Facebook, unless otherwise indicated